mpanighetti/autopkg-recipes/SharedProcessors/README.md

 ## PathReporter

-Reports environment paths for current process context.
-This processor is for troubleshooting purposes only and should not be used by anyone.
+This AutoPkg shared processor reports environment paths for current process context.
+This processor is for troubleshooting purposes only and should not be used in production recipes.

 ### Input variables

+None.

 ### Output variables